bgutz001/rshell/README.md

 Bugs
-1. Echo with "" works from script.
-However, echo with "" doesn't work from shell.
+1. Echo with "" doesn't work.
+Can't echo opertators like || && ;